LlamaEdge/LlamaEdge/api-server/README.md

 ### `/v1/chat/completions` endpoint

 `/v1/chat/completions` endpoint is used for multi-turn conversations between human users and LLM models.
+To use this endpoint, user `chat` or `max` subcommands to start the API server.

 <details> <summary> Example </summary>